 We will uphold our commitments to being advocates for cultural communities and our Utah neighbors by:

-- Hosting Community Conversations with organizational partners on the topics of cultural identity, inequity in arts funding, appropriation and tradition;
+- Organizing community conversations with organizational partners on the topics of cultural identity, inequity in arts funding, appropriation and tradition;

 - Gathering feedback from our partners in a more structured manner and evaluating our programs and services with transparency and accountability;